Yoga Website Design: How to Create a Yoga Website Your Students Will Love

 #1.
 Photos

 This is one area I always recommend people invest some money in.
-Hire a local photographer who can capture great images of your space, your community, yoga classes and services.
+Hire a local photographer who can capture stunning images of your space, community, yoga classes, and services.

 Photos can go a long way to convey the vibe and feel you want people to get from your yoga website design.
-You’ll want various photos that represent what you do as a business.
+You’ll want various photos that represent what your business does.

 #2.
 Text

-Your website will need copy, which is simply text intended to persuade someone to purchase, sign up, or take whatever action you’d like them to.
-Copywriting is a very specific style of writing that focuses on the reader, their goals, and showing them how you can provide what they’re looking for.
+Your website will need copy, which is simply text intended to persuade someone to purchase, sign up, or take the desired action.
+Copywriting is a highly targeted style of writing that focuses on the reader, their goals, and demonstrating how you can provide what they’re looking for.

 You’ll want to nail down your brand messaging before working on your yoga website design, so I recommend starting with your home page.